Justice Systems Major (BS)

 Internships

-Gain a better sense of specific career settings through criminal justice internships.
+Gain a better sense of specific career settings through criminal justice studies internships.
 Some local agencies include Adair County Prosecutor's Office, Bruce Normile Juvenile Justice Center, and Kirksville Police Department.
 Summer internships can be completed virtually anywhere including your hometown.

 Research